littleosbook/littleosbook/segmentation.md

 The offset is added to the start of the GDT to get the address of the segment
 descriptor: `0x08` for the first descriptor and `0x10` for the second, since each descriptor is 8 bytes.
-The Requested Privilege Level (RPL) should be `0`, since we want to remain in PL0.
+The Requested Privilege Level (RPL) should be `0`, since the kernel of the OS should execute in privilege level 0.

 Loading the segment selector registers is easy for the data registers - just copy the correct offsets into the registers: